エジプト

 • 7:30

-• Private Vehicle Transfer Meet your dedicated Egyptologist guide at your hotel in Cairo or Giza.
+• Private Vehicle Transfer Meet your personal Egyptologist guide at your hotel in Cairo or Giza.
 Depart in a comfortable air-conditioned vehicle.
 [English Guide]

 • 8:00

-• Giza Great Pyramids & Sphinx Visit the Great Pyramids of Giza, one of the Seven Wonders of the Ancient World.
+• Giza Great Pyramid Complex + Sphinx Visit the Giza Great Pyramid complex, one of the Seven Wonders of the Ancient World.
 View the pyramids of Khufu, Khafre, and Menkaure and learn about the mysteries behind their construction.
-You will also visit the Sphinx guarding the plateau.
-(Approx. 4 hours) [English Guide]
+You will also visit the Sphinx, the guardian of the plateau.
+(About 4 hours) [English Guide]

 • Attachment Image from Itinerary Row: 164363 Attachment Image from Itinerary Row: 164363 Attachment Image from Itinerary Row: 164363